-AIFMs authorised in their EEA home State may exercise passport rights for management and marketing in Belgium in relation to most types of AIF, on a services and/or branch basis.
-In order to do so, the Belgian Law on AIFs sets out several conditions to be fulfilled.
+AIFMs authorised in their EEA home State may exercise passport rights for management and marketing in Belgium in relation to most types of AIF, on a services and / or branch basis.
+In order to do so, the Belgian law on AIFs sets out several conditions to be fulfilled.
 Regardless of whether an existing passport to do management business under another single market directive (such as UCITS) is held, EEA AIFMs are required to make a separate notification to their home State competent authority if intending to manage or market an EEA AIF on a passported basis.
 The home State competent authority will send the management passport notification to the Belgian Financial Services and Markets Authority ("BFSMA") on behalf of the EEA AIFM.
-EEA AIFMs will need to send any approved persons forms to the BFSMA if they are exercising a branch passport right in Belgium, as well as to approve all persons carrying on controlled functions.
-A full scope EEA AIFM wishing to market a Belgian AIF or EEA AIF to retail (as well as professional) investors in Belgium may do so if its home State competent authority has submitted a passport notification to the BFSMA to market the AIF to retail (as well as professional) investors.
 Please note that in the case of a public offer of the AIF's units in Belgium, registration of the AIF with the BFSMA and approval of a prospectus will be required.
-2. Third country AIFMs AIFMs based in Non-EEA jurisdictions wishing to market AIFs in Belgium will be required to notify the BFSMA with the documents required under (as applicable) Article 39 §5 or 40 §6 of AIFMD.
-Transitional arrangements have been put in place for AIFMs to be able to continue to carry on Non-EEA activities on the basis of existing requirements.
+2. Third country AIFMs AIFMs based in non-EEA (third country) jurisdictions wishing to market EEA and / or Non-EEA AIFs in the UK will be required to comply with the National Private Placement Regime, as well as the financial promotion rules.
 3. Fees To date, no application fee for outward or inward AIFMD passport notifications has been announced by the BFSMA.
-However, each and all financial institutions subject to prudential supervision in Belgium (including AIFs and AIFMs) have to pay annually a variable fee and/or a fixed fee to the BFSMA.
-In this respect, AIFMs have to pay a variable fee and AIFs have to pay an annual fee between EUR 375 and EUR 3,000.
-Each year, a global contribution budget for the operating expenses of the BFSMA is fixed (about EUR 79,6m in 2016) and each different category of financial institutions has to participate in a fixed proportion to this budget.
+However, each and all financial institutions subject to prudential supervision in Belgium (including AIFs and AIFMs) have to pay a variable fee and / or a fixed fee to the BFSMA annually.
+In this respect, AIFMs have to pay a variable fee1 and AIFs have to pay an annual fee between EUR 375 and EUR 3,0002.
+1 Each year, a global contribution budget for the operating expenses of the BFSMA is fixed (about EUR 77,19m in 2018) and each different category of financial institutions has to participate in a fixed proportion to this budget.
 The category encompassing the AIFMs has to contribute with a 2.49% proportion of the global contribution budget.
-The 2.49% contribution is itself divided between the financial institutions of that category on the basis of criteria such as their regulatory capital, revenues, and balance sheet. &lt;sup>2 Calculated in proportion to the amount of assets under management in the previous year.
+The 2.49% contribution is itself divided between the financial institutions of that category on the basis of criteria such as their regulatory capital, revenues, and balance sheet.
+2 Calculated in proportion to the amount of assets under management in the previous year.